 Field Description Include Device ID on TCP Connect If this option is enabled, after a TCP connection is established, ALEOS sends a packet that contains the device ID (and optionally a prefix, suffix, and CRLF).
-Options are: • Disable (default) • Enable Note: To use this feature, ensure that the Device ID is configured in the Use Device ID in Location Reports field on the Location screen (Location > Global Settings > General).
-See Global Settings on page 284.
+Options are: Disable (default) Enable Note: To use this feature, ensure that the Device ID is configured in the Use Device ID in Location Reports field on the Location screen (Location > Global Settings > General).
+See Global Settings on page 285.
 Device ID Prefix If Include Device ID on TCP Connect is enabled, sets the Prefix DID in the device identification packet upon TCP connection.
 Maximum length of the prefix is 80 characters.
 Device ID Suffix If Include Device ID on TCP Connect is enabled, sets the Suffix DID in the device identification packet upon TCP connection.
 Maximum length of the suffix is 80 characters.
 Send CR LF after Device ID If Include Device ID on TCP Connect is enabled, enables a carriage return to be inserted in the device identification packet after the Suffix DID.
-Options are: no CR LF send CR enables a carriage return to be inserted in the device identification packet after the Suffix DID.
-Options are: no CR LF send CR begin to the device ID on TCP Connect is enabled, enables a carriage return to be inserted in the device identification packet after the Suffix DID.
-Options are: UDP UDP Auto Answer Whether the AirLink gateway answers and incoming UDP connection request Options are: Disable (default) Enable You can also use an AT command to configure this field.
-See S82 on page 540.
-UDP Idle Timeout (seconds) UDP Idle Timeout in seconds Specifies a time interval upon which if there is no in or outbound traffic through a UDP connection, the connection is terminated. • 0-No idle time-out • 1-255 Timeout in seconds (Default is 50.)
+Options are: no CR LF send CR send CR LF (carriage return, line feed) Default UDP UDP Auto Answer Whether the AirLink gateway answers and incoming UDP connection request Options are: Disable (default) Enable You can also use an AT command to configure this field.
+See S82 on page 535.
+UDP Idle Timeout (seconds) UDP Idle Timeout in seconds Specifies a time interval upon which if there is no in or outbound traffic through a UDP connection, the connection is terminated.
+0-No idle time-out 1-255 Timeout in seconds (Default is 50.)
 You can also use an AT command to configure this field.
-See S83 on page 540.
+See S83 on page 535.
 Note: UDP Idle Timeout only takes effect if the UDP Auto Answer is set to Enable.
 UDP Connect Last Allows you to choose to use the last accepted IP address and port number as the default settings, instead of using S53 (destination address) Options are: Do not change S53 (default) Set S53 to last IP Note: Resetting the device restores the configured S53 (destination address).
 You can also use an AT command to configure this field.
-See UDPLAST on page 541.
+See UDPLAST on page 536.